tddinh/hellofresh/README.md

 - React SPA
 - React Router for routing
 - Redux to control the state of the application
-- Ratings and Favorite system
+- Recipes ratings and favorite functionality
+- Grid System
+- Endpoints to request the recipe data
 - Project full linted with eslint
 - Webpack to control all the tooling